Guides8 min read

 Conclusion

 Privacy should be a primary consideration when choosing PDF tools.
-While online services offer convenience, they come with significant risks for sensitive documents.
-Browser-based tools like DocMint provide the best of both worlds: convenience without privacy compromise.
+While online services offer convenience, they can create risks for sensitive documents.
+Browser-first tools like DocMint reduce that risk by keeping most workflows local and being explicit when secure temporary processing is used.

 For maximum security, stick to tools that process files locally on your device.
 Whether you choose browser-based processing, desktop software, or command-line tools, always verify that your files stay under your control.